chanjiayee0248/animuwu/PROMPTS.md

 - ***TypeScript Generic Types***: I used id create separate static types for similar structures, but seeing Claude suggest generic types made me curious id learn more.
 I ended up reading through the TS docs and prompting more about it, and it seems pretty useful for reusable React components which can work with slightly different but still similar data shapes.
 - ***Code / Architectural Design***: So....
 I may or may not have found the sacred (I assume partly Cursor-generated? texts (if you're reading this, hiiiiiii!)) on Github...
 I ended up postponing reading it through until near the end of completion (i wanted my learning to be as "first-hand" as possible), then compared the code to my own.
 Hot darn, I realized my code could use a lot of improvements!
 Some highlights:
   - Debouncing only the search: Previously, I debounced all the dropdowns + search (the logic was that it's a wee bit more server-friendly).
 Talking with claude after noticing that only the search was debounced, I realized that it's a tradeoff between user experience and server load, and that debouncing only the search made more sense from a UX perspective.
+  - What to store vs what not to store in Redux: in my implementation, only search params are stored, not responses, and we ended up discussing the trade-offs (stale data vs caching and ux).
+I ended up keeping my implementation: my reasoning was that only the params need to be preserved between routes, and I figured getting fresh data each time from the api was a valid enough approach for this project.
+Claude also suggested cache invalidation/RTK Query as a neat middle ground; definitely another a rabbit hole I'll have to go down at some point.
+I also ended up learning more about updating various state fields at once with a reducer vs updating each state field individually (I haven't considered the logging angle until now!)

 ## Some Final Thoughts